Converting

 Context

-Short-form video platforms have become one of the most influential drivers of fashion discovery.
+Short-form videos and image carousels have become one of the most influential drivers of fashion influence.

 Millions of consumers discover fashion through platforms like TikTok and Instagram, yet the path from inspiration to purchase remains fragmented.
-Viewers often struggle to identify specific clothing items shown in videos, leaving a gap between discovery and retail conversion.
+Viewers often struggle to identify specific clothing items shown, leaving a gap between discovery and retail conversion.

 Problem

-So, how can we create a video-to-shopping experience so seamless it turns social media into window shopping?
+So, how can we create a social-media-to-shopping experience so seamless it turns social media into window shopping?

 Landscape